ethan-stone/obsidian-vault-knowledge-base/Projects/On It Chef/Product Overview.md

-An AI application to build recipes and learn how to enhance your cooking skills.
+An AI mobile app to build recipes and learn how to enhance your cooking skills.
 # Features
 - AI chats to help brainstorm and build recipes.
 - Once happy with a recipe you can finalize it, which formats into a proper recipe.